MarinENSTA/IN211/README.md

 &rarr; I may implement this soon when I am done with other projects, it is doable without Bootstrap.
 - My main page could have more elements
 - There are so many other projects I would like to put forward, I just kept the ones I liked the most/ the most interesting ones to show yet.
-I may add those other projects later.
+I may add those other projects in the 'projects' page later.